-The king of all lights festivals, this annual parade turns the stretch of Michigan Avenue between Wacker Drive and Oak Street into Chicago's brightest shopping district.
-The "Mag Mile" hotels and shops light up in glorious fashion as more than one million lights adorn the boulevard's 200 trees.
+The king of all lights festivals has added another day of fun this holiday season.
+The fun will start on Friday at 5 p.m. with a special 25th Anniversary Lights Spectacular.
+Saturday wil be filled with family-friendly activties before the annual parade that turns the stretch of Michigan Avenue between Wacker Drive and Oak Street into Chicago's brightest shopping district.
+The "Mag Mile" hotels and shops light up in glorious fashion as more than one million lights adorn the boulevard's 250 trees.
 The accompanying procession is a show-stopper led by Mickey Mouse and Minnie Mouse from Walt Disney World Resort, who are followed by festive floats and a cast of characters.
 A fireworks show over the majestic Chicago River keep the festivities going into the night.

 City of Chicago Christmas

 Chicago is proud to present the 103nd Anniversary of the Christmas Tree

 Lighting at a brand new location, Millennium Park!
 This highly-anticipated

 debut will draw people of all ages to see the 50+ foot tall evergreen aglow in the reflection of "The Bean" across the way.
 Festivities begin at 5:30 p.m., with the tree lighting at Michigan Avenue and Washington Street officially happening at 6 p.m.